Garlic Chives Seeds – Herbs & Microgreens

 Planting Depth

-When planting, cover the rhizomes with approximately 2 cm of soil.
+When planting, cover the seeds with approximately 1-2 cm of soil.

 Growing Tips

 To divide clumps, trim the tops of the chives, gently lift the clumps, trim the roots, and separate the rhizomes.
-Rhizomes are able to be replanted.
-Regular division, preferably every two years, will enhance the vigor of the chump.
+Rhizomes can be replanted.
+Regular division, preferably every two years, will enhance the vigor of the clump.
 Avoid allowing the plants to set seed unless you intend to save seeds, as this can reduce the clump’s vigor.